 Spend time with the senior citizens you know.
 Let them know they are appreciated and loved.
 It may also be a good day to volunteer at a retirement home.
 Share your smile with those who may not otherwise get a visitor today.

 As Covid19 is still a great concern for these age groups, take it virtual.
-Video chats, telephone calls, even a special care package direct from Amazon in some cases will seriously brighten some days.
-A sad fact is with lockdowns, many who no longer live in thier own homes are in senior living facilities.
-They have been on lockdowns since February.
+Video chats, telephone calls, even a special care package direct from Amazon will seriously brighten someones day.
+With lockdowns being reimposed, communication becomes more important.

 Send a card, chat, patiently endure teaching about technology if possible.
 Remember when you get frustrated, they may have taught you how to use a spoon.. among other things.